natersoz/nrf/docs/DEBUG.md

 + OSX:      `/Applications/SEGGER/JLink/JLinkExe`
 + Linux:    `/opt/JLink` (or where ever ...)

-### JLinkClient
+### JLinkRTTClient
+Note that JLinkRTTClient is a telnet program.
+Telnet seems to work just as well.

-To get the Jlink RTT Client running, JLink Commander (JLinkExe) needs to be running first.
+To get the Jlink RTT Client running, JLink Commander (JLinkExe) or the JLink GDB Server (JLinkGDBServer) needs to be running first.

 A script `nrf/scripts/jlink-nrf` provides a short cut for the command line invocation.
-After running JLinkExe the JLinkClient can be started and will find the telnet port to connect.
-Starting JLinkClient first does not seem to work.
+After running JLinkExe the JLinkRTTClient can be started and will find the telnet port to connect.
+Starting JLinkRTTClient first does not seem to work.

 If JLinkExe is terminated then JLinkClient will need to restart.